-An estimated 4 million motorcycles are registered in the U.S., and every year, thousands of motorcyclists are killed and many more serious injured in traffic accidents.
+An estimated 4 million motorcycles are registered in the U.S., and every year, thousands of motorcyclists are killed and many more seriously injured in traffic accidents.

 In Massachusetts alone, there were nearly 200 motorcyclists who died on our roads between 2010 and 2013, according to reports from the National Highway Traffic Safety Administration.
 Fatalities decreased by 25% from 56 in 2015 to 42 in 2016.
 Of those, more than 80 percent were wearing helmets, as required by state law for all riders.
 Motorcycle riders are 28 times more likely to die in an accident than passengers in automobiles.

 Motorcycle accidents are most often the result of the other driver’s negligence.
 Some of the most commonly-cited causes include:

 - Cutting off a motorcyclist at an intersection

 - Following too closely